zommiommy/mem_dbg-rs/README.md

 hash map).
 Moreover, all other crates are about six orders of magnitude slower than our implementation, due to the necessity to iterate over all elements.

+## Padding

+The trait [`MemDbg`] is useful to display the layout of a value and understand how much memory is used by each part.
+In particular, it exploits the new stable macro [`std::mem::offset_of`] to display the padding of each field in square brackets; moreover, the flag [`DbgFlags::RUST_LAYOUT`] makes it possible to display structures in the layout used by the Rust compiler, rather than that given by declaration order.

+These features are also available for enums using the feature `enum_padding`, which however needs the nightly compiler, as it enables the unstable features `offset_of_enum` and `offset_of_nested`.

 ## Example

 ```rust